 There are two steps to applying to McIntire: registration and application submission.
 This two-step process allows for the transfer of information from the Student Information System (SIS) to the McIntire application site.
 Late registrations and applications will not be permitted under any circumstances.
-Please note all deadlines are at noon; register/submit the application within plenty of time prior to the deadlines.
+Please note all deadlines are at noon; register/submit the application within plenty of time before the deadlines.

 STEP ONE: Registration (Oct.
 1, 2019–Dec.
 17, 2019, at noon): Students must register no later than noon on Tuesday, Dec.
 17, 2019 (the last day of final exams).
 Students who have not registered by this time may not apply for admission to McIntire for fall 2020.
 Once registered, students are able to work on the application.
 Students will be able to view academic information (pulled from SIS) on the application starting Friday, Dec.
 20, 2019.

 Curious about what the application looks like?
 View a sample application here.

 To get up-to-the-minute information about the application availability and deadlines, be sure to sign up for Keeping up with Comm: B.S. in Commerce Newsletter.

 The McIntire Undergraduate Admissions Committee is composed of four faculty members who independently review and make decisions on each applicant.
 After review, the group meets to reach consensus on each applicant.

 On March 2, 2020, applicants will be notified of their decision.
 They will either be offered, deferred, or denied admission.
 Students offered admission will have until March 9, 2020 to accept or decline their offer.

 Deferral is not a wait list.
 Deferral signals the committee's wish to see more information via spring grades and an additional essay before making a final decision.